Индексировано в

 Абстрактный

-Guo Qiao, Hua Li, De-Hai Xu and Soo Il Park*
+Guo Qiao, Hua Li, De-Hai Xu, and Su Il Pak *

-Vibrio scophthalmi has been considered as an opportunistic pathogen of the flat fish.
-There is little information available on V. scophthalmi adhesion to the host, an important step in the initial infection process.
-The objectives of this study were to (1) develop a modified Microbial Adherence to Hydrocarbons (MATH) assay using Colony Forming Unit (CFU) method and evaluate the cell surface hydrophobicity of V. scophthalmi , (2) detect slime layer and biofilm production of V. scophthalmi and (3) investigate the motility and antibiotic susceptibility associated with biofilm production of V. scophthalmi .
-The results showed that cell surface hydrophobicity of V. scophthalmi was moderate by Salt Aggregation Test (SAT) and MATH assay.
-The fraction partitioned to the hydrocarbon phase (%Adh) was determined significantly higher by modified CFU MATH assay than that by classical spectrophotometer MATH assay and microscope MATH assay.
-V. scophthalmi produced slime layer and biofilm.
-The optimal biofilm production conditions for V. scophthalmi were: BHIB media or TSB supplemented with 2% NaCl and 0-0.5% glucose and incubation for 24 h.
-The level of biofilm production is related with the pathogenicity of V. scophthalmi and antibiotics susceptibility.
-V. scophthalmi was motile with flagellum-mediated swimming and type IV pilus-mediated twitching, but no swarming.
+Vibrio scophthalmi is considered an opportunistic pathogen of flounder.
+Little information is available on the adhesion of V. scophthalmi to the host, which is an important step in the initial infection process.
+The objectives of this study were to (1) develop a modified microbial adhesion to hydrocarbon (MATH) assay using the colony forming unit (CFU) method and evaluate the cell surface hydrophobicity of V. scophthalmi, (2) detect the mucus layer and biofilm production of V. scophthalmi, and (3) investigate the motility and antibiotic susceptibility associated with biofilm production of V. scophthalmi.
+The results showed that the cell surface hydrophobicity of V. scophthalmi was moderate as determined by the salt aggregation test (SAT) and MATH assay.
+The fraction distributed in the hydrocarbon phase (%Adh) was significantly higher with the modified CFU MATH assay than with the classical MATH assay on a spectrophotometer and MATH assay on a microscope.
+V. scophthalmi produced a slime layer and biofilm.
+Optimal conditions for biofilm production for V. scophthalmi were BHIB or TSB medium supplemented with 2% NaCl and 0-0.5% glucose and incubated for 24 h.
+The level of biofilm production is associated with the pathogenicity of V. scophthalmi and susceptibility to antibiotics.
+V. scophthalmi was motile with flagella-mediated swimming and type IV pili-mediated twitching, but without swarming.

 Отказ от ответственности: Этот реферат был переведен с помощью инструментов искусственного интеллекта и еще не прошел проверку или верификацию